LATEST: Celebrating 200 years of Hill & Smith Read more

 What happens when you weld galvanized steel?

-Inhaling zinc fumes can cause symptoms such as nausea, chills, fever, and muscle aches.
+Inhaling zinc oxide fumes can cause symptoms such as nausea, chills, fever, and muscle aches.
 These symptoms together are sometimes known as “metal fume fever”.
 Prolonged exposure to zinc fumes can cause serious health issues.
 Welding galvanized steel can also result in increased spatter and smoke, which can be hazardous and affect the quality of your work environment.

 The quality of the welding job can also be affected.
 The presence of zinc during welding can create defects in the weld, such as porosity or inclusions, which weaken the joint.